Package 'varhandle'

 Author(s)

-Check the vector's possiblity to convert to numeric
+Check the vector's possibility to convert to numeric

 Description